 The National Museum of the Pacific War is a Texas Historical Commission property.

-No alcoholic beverages may be consumed or displayed at a state historic site except as provided during an event.
+Alcoholic beverages may not be consumed or displayed at a state historic site (except as provided during an event).

 Food and drink are not permitted in the Museum's galleries.

 No display or discharge of firearms, ammunition, fireworks, or explosives anywhere on the Museum campus (except when included in a Museum-sponsored educational program or demonstration).